compas-dev/compas/docs/installation.rst

 .. rst-class:: lead

-COMPAS is written in Python and can be easily installed using popular package managers on multiple platforms.
+COMPAS is written entirely in Python and can be easily installed using popular package managers on multiple platforms.

 Install with conda